Aaron-Bopp/TIM/Note titles should be abstractions of the note content.md

 but whatever level detail it is at, the note title should capture the concept that note is about.
 The only way to do this is through [[abstraction]].
-Your not title needs to be the most concise way of conveying what the note is about and means.
+Your note title needs to be the most concise way of conveying what the note is about and means without loosing the meaning of the note.

 ### <hr class="footnote"/>